ZsoltKRSY/Trending-movies-web-application/README.md

 # Trending Movies Web Application

 ## Description
-Full-stack **React.js** application for displaying movies fetched from the public TMDB API.\
+Full-stack **ReactJS** application for displaying movies fetched from the public TMDB API.\
 Used own **Express backend server** as a proxy to forward API requests.\
 Implemented functionality for searching movies by name and persistent storage (MySQL) of search metrics ​​to display trending movies.